 report analysis progress during execution of the analysis and upon completion, provide the user with access to warning and error messages and/or final compliance reports resulting from the analysis.

+To accomplish its intended function, the Reporting Module Software must:

+Accept proposed model description and analysis results from the Rules Engine and use that data to populate any/all compliance forms necessary for submission to the CEC.

 Requirements